shree675/CUDA_PC/README.md

 > NOTE: Update the absolute path in this [bash script](run.sh) to match your system before running the following commands.

-The assignment consists of the following 3 programs:
+This directory consists of the following 3 programs:

 1. **Parallel BFS** - Program to perform Parallel BFS on a graph given in CSR format.